varajala/microtest/README.md

     python3 --version

-You can install Microtest directly from PyPI:
+To install microtest download and unpack the zip folder with the source code, or fork and clone this project to your machine.
+After this navigate to the toplevel directory where the setup.py-file is located.
+Here, give the following command to install the package with pip:

 Windows:

-    pip install microtest
+    pip install .

-Mac and Linux:
+Linux:

-    pip3 install microtest
+    pip3 install .

 ## Use